VILLASframework/node/doc/Configuration.md

 # Configuration

-The S2SS configuration is completly contained in a single file.
+The VILLASnode configuration is completly contained in a single file.
 Take a look at the example configuration: `server/etc/example.conf`.

 The configuration file consists of three sections: